• home

 SUMMARY

 Discover the true heart and soul of Croatia with an eight-day seaside exploration of some of the Dalmatian Coast’s finest locations.
 Walk the walls of the Old Town of Dubrovnik, island hop between Korcula, Mljet and Hvar and wander the harbourside of Split.
 Sampling regional specialties and local wine along the way, your Croatian discovery is full of nature and relaxation.
-Be impressed by the white stone villages dotted on the coast, be fulfilled with local produce and engaging history, and be reinvigorated by the turquoise waters of the Adriatic.
+See the white stone villages that dot the coast, sample local produce and learn about local history – all on the turquoise waters of the Adriatic.
 Get ready to explore Croatia’s sparkling highlights and live like the locals.

 TOTAL DURATION : 8 Days